KatyaPrusakova/42_roger-skyline-1/README.md

 	sudo service ufw restart
 	sudo ufw status numbered

-HTTP on port 80, which is what unencrypted web servers use, using sudo ufw allow http or sudo ufw allow 80\
+HTTP on port 80, which is what unencrypted web servers use\
-HTTPS on port 443, which is what encrypted web servers use, using sudo ufw allow https or sudo ufw allow 443
+HTTPS on port 443, which is what encrypted web servers use

 	sudo systemctl status fail2ban.service

 1. Add file

-	sudo vim /etc/fail2ban/jail.d/jail-debian.local
+	`sudo vim /etc/fail2ban/jail.d/jail-debian.local`

 		[sshd]
 		port = ssh